zacharymarlowe101/Lil_Robo_Vs_The_Shrooms/docs/GameCodeDetails/GameCodeDetailsSubSections/MapSubSections/map-tiles-and-tilesets.md

 A tileset is a collection of map tiles.
 Easy enough.

 Graphic wise, a tileset defines each tile in one image.
-Below is the `CommonTileset.png` which is used by `TestMap` to construct its tile map.
+Below is the `CommonTileset.png` which is used by `EnemyMap1` to construct its tile map.
 You will notice that the common tileset image is one big image with each individual map tile defined.
 Each map tile in a tileset must be the SAME width and height.